sigasi/sigasi_insights/releasenotes/sigasi-2.28.md

 ## External compiler support for mixed language projects
 \[Sigasi Premium Desktop and Sigasi Premium Doc\]

-The "external compiler integration":http://www.sigasi.com/manual/external-compiler-integration now supports "mixed language projects":http://www.sigasi.com/manual/mixed-language-projects.
+The [/manual/tools#external-compilers] integration now supports [/manual/mixed].
 Sigasi automatically computes the cross language dependencies and sends your design files incrementally, in the correct order, to your external compiler.

 The *dependencies view*: and the CSV [/manual/tools#export] feature now also take cross language dependencies into account.